Skip links

 Music Academy Board Member

-DEAN CARTER was named the Chief People Officer of Guild Education in December 2022.
+Dean Carter was named the Chief People Officer of Guild Education in December 2022.
 Recently he led global HR, Legal, and Finance Shared Services for Patagonia Inc. based in Ventura, California, reporting directly to CEO Rose Marcario.
 As an officer on the core leadership team, Mr. Carter furthered Patagonia’s unique business model proving that companies can “Do Well and Do Good,” as well as preserved and grew the unconventional values outlined in Founder Yvon Chouinard’s acclaimed book, Let My People Go Surfing.

 Prior to Patagonia, Mr. Carter worked for Sears Holdings Corporation, a Fortune 500 company – serving as Chief Human Resources Officer.
 Leading up to Sears, Dean was CHRO for Fossil, Inc. during a time of high growth and international expansion.
 Prior to his time at Fossil, he served in variety of progressive HR and Management roles for Pier 1 Imports, Pearle Vision and Procter & Gamble.